sh4rkman/sharkman-games-configs/readme.md

 **If you need a tutorial for using my autoexec & others things, you should probably stop there.
 You are going to mess with your CSGO Install.**

-- If you know how an autoexec work, some advices anyway :
+- **If you know how an autoexec work, here's some advices anyway :**
   -  I use `unbind all` then re-bind every keys i use in my autoexec.
 This way i make sure that nothing will move.
   You **have** to replace my keys with yours in the autoexec, otherwise changes will be lost the next time you launch CSGO.
 Or erase all my binds (you lazy fucks, they are great).
   -  I use a custom-nonstandard 1440\*1080 resolution in *video.txt*.
 This is a 4/3 stretched resolution that i like.